The Weissenhofsiedlung in Stuttgart exemplifies the modernist vision of a promising future through rational design principles; photo by Marcel Strauss

 1987, Avenir by Adrian Frutiger

-True or not, people appreciate geometric sans serifs for their straightforwardness and relatability.
-I can relate, too — my first typeface was a geometric sans serif called Buenos Aires.
+I can relate; my first typeface was a geometric sans-serif called Buenos Aires.

 If a letter must achieve visual balance and a well-constructed appearance, just mirroring it will not do the job.

-Understanding the history of this genre is crucial when starting a project like this.
-Geometric sans serifs have their roots in two key periods of Grotesque fonts, beginning with early predecessors like Venus Grotesk (see also my essay about The Birth of Isola), evolving into Geometric Grotesques, and later transitioning into Neo Grotesque fonts like Univers.
-This evolution signifies a transition from a less structured design approach to a more structured one, culminating in a blend with the Neo Grotesque style.
-The challenge in this project was finding the right balance between geometric concepts and Neo Grotesque elements.
+Knowing the history of this genre is vital when starting a project like this.
+Geometric sans-serifs trace back to two crucial periods of Grotesque fonts, starting with early predecessors like Venus Grotesk (also see my essay about The Birth of Isola), progressing to Geometric Grotesques, and later transitioning into Neo Grotesque fonts such as Univers.

 The Grotesque,